 A CRM system maintains and manages data obtained from multiple sources and touchpoints, including email, the company website, live chat, telephone, and social media, etc.

-It’s a database that stores customer-specific data like buying history, specific wants and needs, purchasing preferences and financial demographics, creating a holistic view of the customer, and promoting more engaging and consistent interactions.
+It’s a database that stores customer-specific details like buying history, specific wants and needs, purchasing preferences and financial demographics, thereby creating a holistic view of the customer and promoting more engaging and consistent interactions.